-After cardiac surgery, it is always necessary to leave some type of drainage that allows evacuation of bleeding, as it always occurs in a smaller or greater quantity, since otherwise, its accumulation could lead to hemothorax or cardiac tamponade, entities with an incidence from 2 to 19% , and which carry a worse prognosis.
+After cardiac surgery, it is always necessary to leave some type of drainage that allows for evacuation of bleeding given that it always occurs in a smaller or greater quantity; otherwise, its accumulation could lead to haemothorax or cardiac tamponade, entities with an incidence from 2 to 19% ^{1,2}, and which carry a worse prognosis.

-However, drainage tubes tend to coagulate in clinical practice, reaching up to 36% with some degree of obstruction due to internal coagulation.
+However, drainage tubes tend to coagulate in clinical practice; this occurs 36% of the time with some degree of obstruction due to internal coagulation3.

-8. Maintaining patency of the thoracic drains is recommended to avoid major complications such as cardiac tamponade or hemothorax.
+8. Maintaining the patency of the thoracic drains is recommended to avoid major complications such as cardiac tamponade or haemothorax.

-- 1. Balzer F, von Heymann C, Boyle EM, Wernecke KD, Grubitzsch H, Sander M. Impact of retained blood requiring reintervention on outcomes after cardiac surgery.
+- Balzer F, von Heymann C, Boyle EM, Wernecke KD, Grubitzsch H, Sander M. Impact of retained blood requiring reintervention on outcomes after cardiac surgery.
 J Thorac Cardio- vasc Surg.
-2016;152(2):595-601.e4. doi:10.1016/j.jtcvs.2016.03.086. - 2.
-Pompilio G, Filippini S, Agrifoglio M, Merati E, Lauri G, Salis S, et al. Determinants of pericardial drainage for cardiac tamponade following cardiac surgery.
+2016;152(2):595-601.e4. doi:10.1016/j.jtcvs.2016.03.086. - Pompilio G, Filippini S, Agrifoglio M, Merati E, Lauri G, Salis S, et al. Determinants of pericardial drainage for cardiac tamponade following cardiac surgery.
 Eur J Cardiothorac Surg.
 2011;39(5):e107-13. doi:10.1016/j.ejcts.2010.12.021. - 3.
 Karimov JH, Gillinov AM, Schenck L, Cook M, Kosty Sweeney D, Boyle EM, et al. Incidence of chest tube clogging after cardiac surgery: A single-centre prospective observational stu- dy.
-Eur J Cardio-thoracic Surg.
+Eur JCardio-thoracic Surg.
 2013;44(6):1029-36. doi:10.1093/ejcts/ezt140.

-To ensure the permeability of the tubes, there are several techniques to break up the clots and facilitate their exit, which can be performed at the bedside by nursing staff, such as milking, creating negative pressure by occlusion near the patient and emptying the tube towards the collector (stripping) or compressing several segments of the tube folded on itself ("fan folding").
-All these maneuvers in multiple studies and reviews have not shown to be useful, and they could even cause internal damage due to the increase in negative pressure 1-4, so they should not be performed.
+To ensure the permeability of the tubes, there are several techniques to break up the clots and facilitate their exit which can be performed at the bedside by nursing staff, such as milking, creating negative pressure by occlusion near the patient and emptying the tube towards the collector (stripping), or compressing several segments of the tube folded on itself ("fan folding").
+None of these manoeuvres have been shown to be useful in multiple studies and reviews, and they could even cause internal damage due to the increase in negative pressure1-4; therefore, they should not be performed.

-There are also those who disconnect the tubes and pass a catheter inside to clean them, which breaks the sterile field and the inserted probe itself can cause damage to internal structures, so this maneuver should not be performed either.
+Some also disconnect the tubes and pass a catheter inside to clean them5, which breaks the sterile field; the inserted probe itself can cause damage to internal structures, so this manoeuvre should not be performed either.

-Currently it can be recommended, in case of using classic or grooved drains, to leave the tube in a horizontal position on the patient's bed and then vertically to the collecting system, do not perform maneuvers that break the sterile field and only if essential, perform gentle compressions of the tube ("milking" or " fan folding ") .
+The current recommendation, in the case of using classic or grooved drains, is to leave the tube in a horizontal position on the patient's bed and then vertically to the collecting system, not perform manoeuvres that break the sterile field and, only if essential, perform gentle compressions of the tube ("milking" or "fan folding")2.

-9. Performing maneuvers that break the sterile field of the drains is not recommended as that may cause negative intrathoracic hyper pressure, both because they have not demonstrated efficacy, and because of the possible complications that they may cause.
+9. Performing manoeuvres that break the sterile field of the drains is not recommended as that may cause negative intrathoracic hyper pressure, both because they have not demonstrated efficacy and because of the possible complications that they may cause.